 - Flexible Interest Payments on CDs.
 Some banks don’t allow you to choose when your CDs throw off interest – Capital One 360 does.
 You can receive interest payments on a monthly, yearly, or once-per-term basis.
 If you accept payments on a yearly or once-per-term basis, that interest sits in your account longer and thus has more time to compound.
 Also, remember that prematurely terminated CDs do come with early-withdrawal fees.

-- Fee-Free ATMs.
+- About 40,000 Fee-Free ATMs.
 Capital One has about 2,000 branded ATMs and 38,000 “Allpoint” ATMs in its nationwide network, all of which offer fee-free withdrawals, deposits, and balance checks.
 International ATMs may charge fees, however.

 - Novel Solutions for Small Businesses.
 Capital One 360 makes a concerted effort to appeal to small businesses.
 Like their consumer-facing counterparts, its business savings accounts and CDs offer variable-rate interest payments and have no maintenance fees.
 All business products offer separate, fully secure access for three stakeholders.
 According to its website, 360’s business instruments are useful for “sole proprietorships, partnerships, limited liability companies (LLCs), corporations, not-for-profits, and small organizations.”
 It’s implied that larger organizations may wish to look elsewhere.